James (band)

-James are an English rock band from Manchester, who were formed in 1982.
-They had popularity throughout the 1990s, with four top 10s on the UK Singles Chart and nine top 10s on the UK Albums Chart.
-The band's best-known singles include "Come Home", "Sit Down", "She's a Star" and "Laid", which also became a hit on American college radio.
+James are an English rock band from Manchester, formed in 1982.
+They achieved popularity during the 1990s, with four top-10 hits on the UK Singles Chart and nine top-10 placings on the UK Albums Chart.
+The band's best-known singles include "Come Home", "Sit Down", "She's a Star" and "Laid".

-Following the departure of lead singer Tim Booth in 2001, the band became inactive, but reunited in January 2007 and have gone on to produce a further seven albums.
+Following the departure of lead singer Tim Booth in 2001, the band became inactive, but members reunited in January 2007 and have since released a further seven albums.
 Live performance has continually remained a central part of the band's output.
 As of 2010, the band had sold more than 25 million albums worldwide.